BlueDrink9/workrave/README.md

   Explore by having a look at the [example python script](./backend/src/dbus-example.py) or viewing in `qdbusviewer` (part of the `qttools5-dev-tools` package in Ubuntu).

 In both of these, workrave is found under the `org.workrave` key.

+### OS X

+OS X support is limited, but it will work under the right conditions.
+See [#89](https://github.com/rcaelers/workrave/issues/89) for information and progress.